 Both Fenollosa and Bigelow, sometimes called the “Boston Buddhists,” greatly contributed to the intellectual and spiritual encounter of the West with the Buddhist tradition.
 In 1892, Fenollosa read a poem at Harvard University called “East and West” in which he imagined the harmonious blending of Eastern spirituality with Western science.
 In 1908, Bigelow was appointed Lecturer in Buddhist Doctrine at Harvard.
 He delivered the Ingersoll Lectures at Harvard Divinity School on “Buddhism and Immortality.”
 In his bequest, Bigelow left a fund to Harvard University for the advancement of Buddhist studies, stipulating, “I feel strongly the more Buddhism is taught at Harvard the better.”
 In the early 1900s, the growing intellectual interest in Buddhism at Harvard brought many Buddhist professors and teachers to the Boston area.
 In 1959, a professorship in Buddhist studies was established, and in the 1980s, a visiting Numata Professorship was established to bring distinguished professors of Buddhist studies to Harvard on a yearly basis.

-Among the many Buddhist organizations in the Boston area today, the oldest is the Cambridge Buddhist Association (CBA).
+Among the many formal Buddhist organizations in the Boston area , the oldest was the Cambridge Buddhist Association (CBA).
 Founded in 1957, the Association began as a non-sectarian center for Buddhist study and practice.
 Its first board of directors represented the diversity they aspired to include – members of both the Rinzai and Soto Zen schools, the Shingon tradition, and the Jodo Shinshu tradition.
 D.T.
 Suzuki, a famous translator of Japanese Zen texts and author of introductory books on Buddhism in English, became the first president of CBA.
-Today, CBA’s space is used by Buddhist groups in the area, including Tibetan groups, a Sri Lankan group, Zen groups, the Sakya Institute, the Buddhist Peace Fellowship, and the Boston Old Path Sangha.
+Though CBA dissolved in 2011, over the years CBA’s space was utilized by various Buddhist groups in the area, including Tibetan and Sri Lankan groups, other Zen groups, the Sakya Institute, the Buddhist Peace Fellowship, and the Boston Old Path Sangha.

 Since the founding of the Cambridge Buddhist Association in 1957, many Buddhist traditions have moved into the Boston area, established temples and centers of study and practice, and opened their doors to the American public.
 This is largely due to the 1965 Immigration and Nationality Act, which reformed the strict national-origin quota system that had previously been in place.
 Since 1965, immigrants from dozens of Buddhist countries have come to call Boston home.
 In doing so, these immigrants have brought their religious practices with them, introducing Boston to a multiplicity of Buddhist traditions.